 But they must be deeply concerned by the Taliban spokesman who, claiming responsibility for the mosque attacks, said: “Anyone who will oppose us to please the Americans will face the same fate.”
 On the evidence, the Taliban is still capable of carrying out that threat.
 So what to do to prevent Pakistan, a nuclear-armed country of 170 million people, from collapsing into anarchy or from falling to militant fundamentalists eager to add weapons of mass destruction to their arsenals?

 Pakistan is now arguably the gravest security threat to western strategic interests and Australia has recognised this grim reality.
-“We cannot afford to neglect a country so strategically vital to international security,” foreign affairs minister Stephen Smith told parliament after visiting Pakistan in February.
+“We cannot afford to neglect a country so strategically vital to security,” foreign affairs minister Stephen Smith told parliament after visiting Pakistan in February.
 But, as so often seems the case, Australia seems to be speaking loudly and carrying a small stick.

 The gap between the strength of Australia’s rhetoric and the strength of its policy responses may reflect domestic concerns about the military commitment to Afghanistan.
 It may also reflect a reluctance to damage relations with India, the rising South Asian economic and military giant which has fought three wars with Pakistan over the contested Kashmir region.